-- We have introduced flood mitigating rain gardens as an innovative way to see water from heavy downpours drain back into the sewers. - We have worked with Natural England and our partners to create the first of the King's series of national nature reserves in Lincolnshire, unlocking more opportunity for local Lincolnshire coast - GOV.UK (www.gov.uk) - We created an interactive and immersive story map 'Life on the Saltmarsh' outlining the vital role the saltmarsh plays.
+- We have introduced flood mitigating rain gardens as an innovative way to see water from heavy downpours drain back into the sewers. - We have worked with Natural England and our partners to create the first of the King's series of national nature reserves in Lincolnshire, unlocking more opportunity for local Lincolnshire coast - GOV.UK (www.gov.uk) - role the saltmarsh plays.